MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [^985]: A peering connection cannot be selected as a [traffic mirror source or target](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-targets.html), but a network interface can.
 However, only an ENI belonging to an EC2 instance can be a mirror source, not an ENI belonging to an Interface endpoint.
 The documentation doesn't mention this anywhere I could find.

 [^99]: It has [AWS Network Firewall](https://aws.amazon.com/network-firewall/faqs/), which can be fooled via SNI spoofing.
 So it is, at best, a stepping stone to keep an inventory of your Egress traffic if you can’t get a proxy up and running short-term and are not using TLS 1.3 with encrypted client hello (ECH) or encrypted SNI (ESNI).

-[^99532]: I love how [the FAQ](https://aws.amazon.com/network-firewall/faqs/) says these are not supported, rather than a bypass of the product -- how [Okta](https://i.imgur.com/dPyFaNK.png) of them.
+I cringe at how [the FAQ](https://aws.amazon.com/network-firewall/faqs/) says these are not supported, rather than a bypass of the product.
+Sadly this euphemism [isn't unique to AWS](https://i.imgur.com/dPyFaNK.png).

 ### Option 3: VPC Sharing